ABOUT THE SRC ELECTIONS

 Do I get paid for the role?

-Being on the SRC is considered a voluntary role, but you do get paid a performance-based Honoria every 3-4 months (each quarter).
-To get full payment you must have written a quarterly report, which outlines what you have done to support students.
-The exception to this is the President which is considered a salaried full time role of 40 hours per week for a two-year term.
+Being on the SRC is considered a voluntary role, but SRC members receive an honoraria twice a year (at the end of each semester The exception to this is the President which is considered a salaried full time role of 40 hours per week for a two-year term.
 Vice President Academic, and Vice President Community positions are considered a salaried part time role of 20 hours per week for a two-year term.
-For more information about the roles click here.
-Please note the term dates are out of date but the position description is still relevant.
+For more information about the roles, click the link at the bottom of the page.

 How do I nominate myself or someone else for a position on the SRC?

 Nominating is simple!
-On Monday, 30 June, you’ll receive an email from AUTSA with a link to the nomination form.
+On Monday, 15 June, you’ll receive an email from AUTSA with a link to the nomination form.
 In the form, you’ll specify the SRC position you’re standing for and provide endorsements from two other AUT students by entering their names, emails, and student IDs.
 If you know someone who would make an excellent SRC representative, encourage them to fill out the form—or nominate them yourself by completing the form on their behalf.
-Nominations close on Friday 1st August, so be sure to get yours in on time!
+Nominations close on Friday 24th July, so be sure to get yours in on time!
 Once you’ve submitted your nomination and we have received all the necessary information to complete your nomination/confirm your candidacy, you will get an email from our Returning Officer, confirming your candidacy.
 You will then receive a candidate briefing booklet which outlines the rules of campaigning and offers some tips.
-If you haven’t received the nomination form email by 4 July, please contact elections@autsa.org.nz.
+The link to the nomination form can also be found at the top of this page.

 How do I vote?

-You’ll receive an email from AUTSA on Monday, 18 August, with a link to view candidate profiles and vote securely.
-Voting forms will be sent to your AUT email address, and you can cast your vote between 18 August - 2nd September.
+You’ll receive an email from AUTSA on Monday, 3 August, with a link to view candidate profiles and vote securely.
+Voting forms will be sent to your AUT email address, and you can cast your vote between 3 - 17 August.
 Please note: Due to the large number of emails being sent, delivery times may vary.
-If you notice that other students have received their voting email before you, don’t worry—yours is on its way.
-If you haven’t received your voting form email by 22 August, please contact us at elections@autsa.org.nz
+If you notice that other students have received their voting email before you, don’t worry, yours is on its way.
+If you haven’t received your voting form email by 5 August, please contact us at elections@autsa.org.nz

 When am I able to start campaigning?